natura-cosmeticos/natds-rn/docs/PullRequests.md

 Before opening a pull request, please be sure that:

 - your code follows our [contributing guidelines](./ContributionGuidelines.md) and that your [code quality checks](./CodeQuality.md) pass locally.
-- you tested your code on an ios and android and made sure that both are consistent with our visual guidelines.
+- you tested your code on an ios and android and made sure that both are consistent with [our visual guidelines](https://zeroheight.com/08f80f4e1/v/latest/p/46291e-about).
 - you documented your code.
 If it is a component, make sure you documented the props and added examples in you sample app and web documentation.
+Also check that the documentation is rendering and legible on storybook.

 ## Opening a pull request